Rouslan/NTracer/doc/ntracer.rst

         Tests whether a given ray intersects.

-        If the ray intersects with the object, a tuple is returned with the distance between origin and the point of intersection, the point of intersection and the normal vector of the surface at the intersection.
+        If the ray intersects with the object, a tuple is returned with the distance between ``origin`` and the intersection, the point of intersection and the normal vector of the surface at the intersection.
         Otherwise, the return value is ``None``.

         :param origin: The origin of the ray.
         :param direction: The direction of the ray.

+    .. py:attribute:: material

+        The material of the primitive.

 .. py:class:: PrimitivePrototype